 If a department has determined excess equipment can be sold for scrap metal or to a salvage dealer, the item can be sold through Surplus Property if the following requirements are met:

-equipment is university-owned, not federally- or privately-owned;
+equipment is university-owned, not federally or privately owned.

-unit administrator has approved the disposal; and
+unit administrator has approved the disposal

-provost approval is granted for equipment funded from non-auxiliary or non-service accounts.
+provost approval is granted for equipment funded from non-auxiliary or non-service accounts

 3. Abandoned Equipment